Hey Kids (Start Here)

 “Kiva will want to name the location,” Telford said.

 “Fine,” Rush said.
-“But she’ll have to tell us in advance.
-I need to ensure the gate hardware is up to my standards.
-I can’t work with salvaged, displaced garbage powered by second rate circuitry.”
+“But she’ll need to tell us in advance.
+I need to ensure the gate hardware is intact and adequate.
+I can’t work with salvaged trash powered by second-rate circuitry.”

 “No one’s asking you to,” Telford said soothingly.
-Very slowly, very deliberately, he brought his free hand to Rush’s calf, and pulled him a little closer.
+Slowly, deliberately, he brought his free hand to Rush’s thigh, and pulled him a little closer.

 Volker kept waiting for Telford to make a move on Rush’s knife, but it didn’t happen.